x1wins/tutorial-rails-rest-api/README.md

                end

             ```
-        4. Run RSpec
+    3. Run
         ```ruby
              $ bundle exec rspec --format documentation
              DEPRECATION WARNING: The factory_girl gem is deprecated.
 Please upgrade to factory_bot.
 See https://github.com/thoughtbot/factory_bot/blob/v4.9.0/UPGRADE_FROM_FACTORY_GIRL.md for further instructions. (called from <top (required)> at /Users/rhee/project/sample-post-api/config/application.rb:20)

              PostsController
                GET #index
                  returns a success response
                GET #show
                  returns a success response
                POST #create
                  with valid params
                    creates a new Post
                    renders a JSON response with the new post with invalid params
                    renders a JSON response with errors for the new post PUT #update
                  with valid params
                    updates the requested post
                    renders a JSON response with the post with invalid params
                    renders a JSON response with errors for the post with invalid Authorize
                    renders a JSON response with errors (http code 403, Forbidden) for the post DELETE #destroy
                  destroys the requested post

              Posts
                GET /posts
                  works! (now write some real specs)

              PostsController
                routing
                  routes to #index
                  routes to #show
                  routes to #create
                  routes to #update via PUT
                  routes to #update via PATCH
                  routes to #destroy

              Finished in 0.91634 seconds (files took 1.42 seconds to load) 17 examples, 0 failures
         ```